shane-ship-it/file-transfer-svc/README.md

 ## Usage

+The service provides both CLI and REST API interfaces:

 ### Command Line Interface

 The CLI automatically loads Azure credentials from `.env` file if present, so you don't need to provide `--url` and `--token` in every command.